. 1940 .

 I was on his majesty's ship, Amazon, the only one in her class and a bit of a free spirit.
 Her captain was too young, her gunnery officer, too old and worst of all, she had me as her chief medical officer.
 The Amazon was a destroyer, meaning she wasn't a corvette or a cruiser.
 She was 311 feet long and 31 feet at her beam.
 She was complemented with 138 souls who all managed to have colds half the time and other minor complaints that kept me skipping.

 My battle station was a triage room deep in the bowls of the ship, but I wasn't going there, I never did.
-The only victim I'd ever treated on the Amazon was a sailor who'd broken his foot after dropping a five inch shell on it.
+The only victim I'd ever treated on the Amazon was a sailor who'd broken his foot after dropping a 4.5 inch shell on it.
 I was headed to the deck to see the excitement.
-I wasn't exactly wildly popular among the crew, my most common cure for ailments was aspirin and as the ship's decoding officer, I censored their mail.
+I wasn't exactly wildly popular among the crew; my most common cure for ailments was aspirin and as the ship's decoding officer, I censored their mail.

 He wasn't a hard man, but the crew thought he was.
-Ever since he'd gotten this command in early 1939, he had been training us for war.
+Ever since he'd gotten this command in August 1939, he had been training us for war.
 He knew it was coming even if most people were hoping it didn't.
 He ran the destroyer like a battleship, drills morning and night.
 He'd send notices down to different stations and to tell them that they'd just been wiped out by a bomb and sailors who thought they had it easy, had to learn how to use the instruments and how to fire the guns.
 During the drills, I'd set up shop in the wardroom and the place would soon be packed with sailors telling me that they'd gotten notices from the bridge telling them that they were dead.
 As time went on, the captain got more imaginative.
 He'd cut power chords and blow up smoke bombs; sometimes it was hours before the ship was operational again.
 But he had his wish, by September 1939, we were ready for war.
 I think the Amazon was one of the best run ships in his majesty's navy.

 "Sir," I said.